AyatM711/MOHAMMED-MOHAMMEDELNOUR--ELSAFI-AYAT_202409010471_PYTHON-PROGRAMMING/week_5/week5_documentation.md

 * **Input Collection Subsystem:** Handles console reading operations and converts user text streams safely into numeric integer variables.
 * **Pricing/Calculation Engine:** computation routine isolated from user interactions that strictly executes the pricing mathematical formulas.
 * **Formatting/Receipt Output Layout:** A display processor responsible for building strings, applying templates, and aligning margins for the printable output grid.
-* **Main Orchestrator (Runtime Controller):** The root main entry gate that maps outputs from the input steps straight into the business math processor, then bridges those outcomes into the printer pipeline.
+* **Runtime Controller:** The root main entry gate that maps outputs from the input steps straight into the business math processor, then bridges those outcomes into the printer pipeline.

 ---